 Method The Medicare Prescription Payment Plan - Contact Information CALL 1.866.845.1803 Calls to this number are free.
-24 hours a day 7 days a week Member Services also has free language interpreter services available for non-English speakers.
+Call hours are 24 hours per day, 7 days a week Member Services also has free language interpreter services available for non-English speakers.
 TTY 1.800.716.3231 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
-Our hours are 24 hours a day, 7 days a week
+Our hours are 24 hours a day, 7 days a week.